janKaje/firkin/README.md

 print(heat_flow.as_unit("W"))

-# 11.496997564233522 [W]
+# Output: 11.496997564233522 [W]
 ```

 Seems like it might be time to invest in some better-insulated windows.

-## Contributions
+## Thanks to

 Firkin was heavily inspired by both [Unum](https://pypi.org/project/Unum/) and [fend](https://github.com/printfn/fend).
-Some implementation details were taken or adapted from both, so many thanks to the creators and contributors to those projects.
+Some implementation details were taken or adapted from both, so many thanks to the creators and contributors of those projects.

+## Contributing

+Any contributions to Firkin are happily welcomed.
+Feel free to submit issues or pull requests to:

+* Fix bugs
+* Improve documentation
+* Add features (see below for ideas/my own future plans)

 ## Future plans

-* Package library for PyPI
 * Proper support for logarithmic units
 * Auto simplification, especially for units of different prefixes
 * Improve case-sensitiveness for queries